NJ1226/LogisticsTest/README.md

 # LogisticsTest
-I just started Python+Selenium,This is my first test demno.
+I just start to study Python+Selenium,This is my first test。